Linear and nonlinear edge dynamics of trapped fractional quantum Hall droplets

-\paragraph{Dynamical structure factor--} As we have just seen, anharmonic confinements cause the DSF to broaden [Fig.\ref{fig_bulkCurrent_SF_DSF_FreqShift}(b)] within a finite frequency window, whose extension turns out (Sec.IV of SM~\cite{SM}) to be proportional to $l^2$ and to the curvature of the trap potential at the classical radius $c_0=\left.R_{cl}^{-1}\partial_r\left({r}^{-1}\partial_r V_\text{conf}(r)\right)\right|_{R_{cl}}=\lambda\,\delta(\delta-2)R_{cl}^{\delta-4}$, a quantity related to the second $l$-derivative of the LLL projection of $V_{\rm conf}(r)$, which physically corresponds to the radial gradient of the angular velocity.
+a quantity related to the second $l$-derivative of the LLL projection of $V_{\rm conf}(r)$, which physically corresponds to the radial gradient of the angular velocity.
 Like in the IQH case~\cite{ourepl}, the broadening is responsible for the decay of the oscillations at late time that is visible in Fig.\ref{fig_NonLinearDynamics}(b).

-However, in contrast to the IQH case, the DSF weights at fixed $l$ are non-flat: the weight is suppressed close to the high-energy threshold and peaked at the low-energy one.
+However, in contrast to the IQH case, the distribution of the DSF weights at fixed angular momentum $l$ is non-flat: as one can see in Fig. \ref{fig_bulkCurrent_SF_DSF_FreqShift}(b), within each $l$ sector, the weight of the states close to the high-energy threshold is suppressed, while the one of the states close to the low-energy threshold is reinforced.
 This behavior is in close analogy to what was found for a fermionic LL beyond the linear dispersion approximation~\cite{Imambekov,Glazman,Pustilnik,Price} and will be the subject of further investigation~\cite{NardinPRA}.